andreasebbehoj/ebbehoej.dk/content/post/the-mighty-loop/index.md

 ### Example: Simple loop through list of variables
-This foreach loop runs through all variables and make a histogram for each.
+This foreach loop runs through all variables and makes a histogram and t-test for each variable.
 ```stata
 sysuse auto, clear
 foreach var in price mpg rep78 headroom trunk weight length turn displacement gear_ratio {